Kia Abdullah: Education

-Abdullah was educated in England.
+Abdullah was educated in England, with secondary schooling at the Central Foundation Girls' School.
 She graduated from Queen Mary, University of London with a first class in BSc Computer Science.
 Her final year thesis was titled A Program Slicing Tool for Analysing Java Programs.
 Abdullah has an IQ of 150.
 She was a member of Mensa International – a non-profit organization open to people who score at the 98th percentile of IQ – but left within a year of joining.

 Career

 Abdullah graduated in 2003, after which she worked in tech for three years.
 In 2007, she quit her job in tech to pursue a career as a writer, taking a 50% pay cut in the process.

 From 2008 to 2010, Abdullah wrote about a range of topics, from politics to relationships, for The Guardian.
 She also worked as Features Editor at Asian Woman magazine, during which time she interviewed a range of prominent Asian actors and musicians including Riz Ahmed, Meera Syal, Nitin Sawhney, Jay Sean and Anoushka Shankar.
-During this time she also published two novels, 2006's Life, Love and Assimilation and 2009's Child's Play.

-Abdullah was an occasional guest on BBC Radio 2's Jeremy Vine Show as well as BBC Asian Network's DJ Nihal show and spoke publicly about a range of subjects, from drug abuse and gender inequality to dealing with culture and identity as a British-Asian writer.
+Abdullah was an occasional guest on BBC Asian Network's DJ Nihal show and spoke about a range of subjects, from drug abuse and gender inequality to dealing with culture and identity as a British-Asian writer.
 In 2009, she was nominated for a Muslim Writers Award.
-In 2011, she was involved in a Twitter controversy.
+In 2011, she was involved in a Twitter controversy after commenting on the deaths of three British tourists.

 In 2012, Abdullah joined global publisher Penguin Random House where she worked on travel brand Rough Guides.
 In 2014, Abdullah quit her job to found Atlas & Boots, an outdoor travel blog read by 150,000 people a month.
 Abdullah has contributed to Lonely Planet and Rough Guides and has spoken about her travels on television, radio, print and online.
-She and photographer Peter Watson released the travel book Don't Offer Papaya: 101 Tips for Your First Time Around the World in 2014.

 In 2019, Abdullah's mainstream debut crime novel, Take It Back, was published by HarperCollins.
 It was chosen by The Guardian, The Telegraph and The Sunday Times newspapers as one of the best new crime and thriller novels.

-In 2020, Abdullah's fourth novel, Truth Be Told, was published by HarperCollins and consequently short-listed for a Diverse Book Award.
+In 2020, Abdullah's second novel, Truth Be Told, was published by HarperCollins and consequently short-listed for a Diverse Book Award.
 In July that year, Abdullah founded Asian Booklist, a website to help readers discover new books by British-Asian authors.

-In 2021, Abdullah's fifth novel, Next of Kin, was published by HarperCollins.
+In 2021, Abdullah's third novel, Next of Kin, was published by HarperCollins.
 It was named The Times Book of the Month, was long-listed for the CWA Gold Dagger and won the Diverse Book Award for Adult Fiction.

-Her sixth novel, Those People Next Door, is due to be published in 2023.
+In 2023, Abdullah's fourth novel, Those People Next Door, was published by HarperCollins.
+It was the Times Book of the Month, a Guardian best new thriller, the Waterstones Thriller of the Month and a Times Bestseller, spending five weeks in the chart.